usharesoft/appcenter-docs/admin/en/source/pages/manage-users/overview.rst

 Manage Users
 ============

 The following sections cover information regarding managing the UForge users.
-Managing users is intrinsically linked to role based access control.
+Managing users is intrinsically linked to role based access control (RBAC).
 Please make sure to read the information on role-based access control in :ref:`rbac-overview`.

 .. toctree::
    :titlesonly: